realworldocaml/book/en/compiler-output-formats.md

 val v : t
 ```

-For a file, the output is the default signature for the module.
-It's often useful to
+The output is the default signature for the module which represents the input
-redirect this output to an `mli` file to give you a starting signature to edit
+file.
+It's often useful to redirect this output to an `mli` file to give you a
-the external interface without having to type it all in by hand.
-The compiler
+starting signature to edit the external interface without having to type it all
+in by hand.

-also stores a compiled version of the interface as a `cmi` file.
-This interface
+The compiler stores a compiled version of the interface as a `cmi` file.
+This
-is either obtained from compiling an `mli` signature file for a module, or
+interface is either obtained from compiling an `mli` signature file for a
-by the inferred type if there is only an `ml` implementation present.
+module, or by the inferred type if there is only an `ml` implementation

-If you have a mismatch between the `ml` and `mli` signatures, the type-checker
-will give you an immediate error.
+present.

+The compiler makes sure that your `ml` and `mli` files have compatible
+signatures.
+The type checker throws an immediate error if this isn't the case.

 ```console
 $ echo type t = Foo > test.ml